Coal Dust Suppression with Surfactants: Complete Guide

 Nonionic Surfactants: The Workhorses of Coal Dust Control

-Nonionic surfactants like Surfynol and Triton X-100 carry no ionic charge on their hydrophilic head group.
-That means they perform without relying on electrostatic attraction—an important distinction in variable field conditions.
+Nonionic surfactants carry no ionic charge on their hydrophilic head group.
+Products in this category include Surfynol, Triton X-100, and Zircon Industries' ZHP Water Wetter, a non-ionic surfactant and resin extender designed for industrial dust control.
+They perform without relying on electrostatic attraction, an important distinction in variable field conditions.

 Performance strengths: